Nytra/py-menu/README.md

 # PyMenu-Framework
 A Python (3.1+) based framework for creating simple and intuitive graphical menu interfaces.
+Supported operating systems: Windows

 Main features:
 - Can take user input in the form of strings as well as boolean checkboxes.